Data

 Data, by itself, lacks context and meaning.
 It is the most basic form of representation and requires further processing to become useful.

-Here are a few examples of data:
+Here are a few data examples:

 - A spreadsheet containing sales figures